ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro1.md

 1. What is the command line?
 2. Directory Structure
 3. Syntax of a Command
-4. Logging Into a Remove Server
+4. Options of a Command
 5. Command Line Basics (ls, pwd, Ctrl-C, man, alias, ls -lthra)
 6. Getting Around (cd)
 7. Absolute and Relative Paths